 What do users think recently?

-Recent user voice shows a mixed sentiment.
-Users appreciate utility for pokémon management and pokedex completion, but report technical stability and errors and subscription and paywall frustrations.
+The recent review mood reads mixed.
+Users appreciate utility for pokémon management and pokedex completion, but report technical stability and errors.

 The rivals identified